top of page

 Burnishing

-Burnishing is a way to build up a highly polished surface sheen on pottery.
-I find it very therapeutic.
+Burnishing is a way to build up a highly polished surface sheen on pottery - which I find very therapeutic.
 My essential tools are a rounded teaspoon, a metal tool and various crystals.

 Electric Firing